Have you ever dreamed of traveling solo through China?

 Not to mention, there were plenty of locals around, all of them staring curiously at the scene.
 Try to avoid doing that yourself if you can!

-The guide on what to pack for China covers shoes as well as every other item you’ll need in your suitcase or backpack.
+Mike’s guide on what to pack for China covers shoes as well as every other item you’ll need in your suitcase or backpack.

-11. Stay on the path
+12. Stay on the path

-China is a fairly safe place to travel as a solo traveler, much safer than other parts of the world.
 However, it’s still important that you stay on the beaten path unless you’re super-adventurous, fluent in Mandarin or not very risk averse.

 Some parts of China, most notably the western and remote regions, are so isolated that you might have trouble getting into and out of them.
-For example, you need a special permit to visit Tibet and even then you’ll be in a tour group.

 Venturing off on your own in a place like this could get you into a lot of trouble.
 Plus, you don’t want to get stranded in the middle of nowhere in such a huge country, with no one around who speaks English and not a single embassy in sight.

-So, stick to the beaten path, at least for your first trip to China.
-And why would you want to stray from it anyway when the beaten path is so exciting, filled with delicious food, beautiful nature spots, and amazing cities?
+And why would you want to stray from it anyway when the beaten path is so exciting, filled with beautiful nature spots, UNESCO World Heritage Sites, and delicious dumplings?

-12. Ask for help
+13. Ask for help

 Locals will be generous with their time.
 Image by Maud Beauregard on Unsplash.